 Laptops, tablets, and even phones can actually play a role and benefit learning in many types of classes.
 There are many pros and cons to allowing consistent use of these devices during the class period.
 However, it has become abundantly clear to me that these devices are more of a distraction than a learning aid in most situations.
 In addition, taking notes by hand has actually been shown to be more effective than taking them on a laptop or tablet., and use of devices has been shown to lower not only the grades of the users, but also of the surrounding students.
 Therefore, electronic devices will NOT be allowed in the classroom (this includes cell phone use for texting, etc.).
-You especially cannot use any form of electronic device during Group-Led Discussions or Group Assignments (it defeats the purpose of working together).
-You should take a calculator to class on Group Assignment days and put your phone completely out of sight!
-If you are expecting an important call or text, then simply put your phone on vibrate, sit near the door, and step out when the call/text comes through.
+You especially cannot use any form of electronic device during Group Assignments (it defeats the purpose of working together).
+You should take a calculator to class on Group Assignment days and put your phone on vibrate, sit near the door, and step out when the call/text comes through.
 Otherwise, keep your phone in your pocket/bag, and not on your desk (or I may ask you to put it away or leave the class).
 Of course, if you have a disability services related need for these devices they will be allowed - in that case notify me of your exception ASAP.
 Some people write out their notes into a tablet; in this case an exception may be made - again notify me ASAP.